Skip to content

 • When you edit a Zap, Zapier runs to an error (because of the old missing URL), and your site stops sending data.

-Copy site to a new URL:
+Copy the site to a new URL:

 • Only your old site receives data.